pimterry/notes/README.md

 #### Installing auto completion

 `notes` includes auto completion, to let you tab-complete commands and your note names.
-This requires Bash > 4.0 and [bash-completion](https://github.com/scop/bash-completion) or Zsh to be installed - it's probably available from your friendly local package manager.
+This requires Bash > 4.0 and [bash-completion](https://github.com/scop/bash-completion), Zsh, or Fish-shell to be installed - it's probably available from your friendly local package manager.

-To enable completion for notes, copy the completion script into your bash or zsh completion directory, and it should be automatically loaded.
+To enable completion for notes, copy the completion script into your bash, zsh, or fish completion directory, and it should be automatically loaded.
 The bash completion directory is `/usr/share/bash-completion/completions/` on a typical Debian install, or `/usr/local/etc/bash_completion.d/` on OSX with `bash-completion` from homebrew.
 The zsh completion directory is `/usr/share/zsh/functions/Completion/` in Linux.
+The fish completion directory is `~/.config/fish/completions` or `/etc/fish/completions`.
 You may be able to find your own bash completion directory by running the following command:

     pkg-config --variable=completionsdir bash-completion